There are many attributes that go into making a successful real estate agent, such as prospecting, effective marketing and great communication skills.

 The list is long, and a lot of it is common sense: adhere to the golden rule, don’t think you know everything, accept and know when to ask for help, etc.

-Here’s a list of things to avoid no matter where you are in your real estate career, because successful real estate agents never …
+There are many pitfalls to avoid no matter where you are in your career, because successful real estate agents never do these things:

 When you’re a new agent first starting out, it’s understandable to be excited and ready to set the real estate world on fire by securing and selling listing after listing.